 USA

-The White House has been rocked by a new wave of suspicions surrounding the Epstein case after the FBI and the Department of Justice recently concluded that the tycoon did not have a "client list" of famous people he blackmailed.
+The White House has been rocked by a new wave of suspicions surrounding the Epstein case after the FBI and the Department of Justice recently concluded that the tycoon did not have a "list of famous clients" he blackmailed.
 The report also confirmed that Epstein committed suicide in prison, thus ruling out the conspiracy theory that he was murdered for protecting powerful figures.

 Cargando